 Namata Tendo, 26, refuses to watch any more girls married off early in rural western Uganda.
 In a community where women often have to travel up to 60 miles to seek justice for gender-based violence, Namata has introduced Village Gender Teams – collective groups of parents, teachers and students who are educating their communities on gender equality and helping facilitate the reporting of violence.

-Ahead of the UN’s 16 Days of Activism Against Gender-Based Violence, read how Namata’s ICV Alumni Grant-funded project is making life better for women.
+Read how Namata’s ICV Alumni Grant-funded project is making life better for women.

 I work in a place called Kibaale East in Kamwenge, western Uganda.